This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 6. Žižkov

 Aside from the Old Town, Žižkov is the best place to stay in Prague for nightlife.
-It makes up for its relatively ragged condition with a slew of fantastic dim-lit cocktail bars, enchanting nightclubs and beer houses.
-Combine them and Žižkov is said to have the most pubs per kilometre in all of Europe.
+The authentic neighbourhood offers fantastic dim-lit cocktail bars, enchanting nightclubs and beer houses.

 Top Attractions